 Although Sunoco Logistics will initially guarantee the notes, in the future the guarantees of Sunoco Logistics may be released under certain circumstances.
-Further, none of our other subsidiaries will guarantee the notes initially, and as a result, each series of notes will be structurally subordinate to the claims of all creditors, including unsecured indebtedness, trade creditors and tort claimants, of those subsidiaries.
-In the event of the insolvency, bankruptcy, liquidation, reorganization, dissolution or winding up of the business of any of our subsidiaries (except for Sunoco Logistics), creditors of suc subsidiaries would generally have the right to be paid in full before any distribution is made to us or the holders of the notes.
-As of September 30, 2019, our subsidiaries (other than Sunoco Logistics) had an aggregate of \$8.3 billion of indebtedness outstanding.
+Further, none of our other subsidiaries will guarantee the notes initially, and as a result, each series of notes will be structurally subordinated to the claims of all creditors, including unsecured indebtedness, trade creditors and tort claimants, of those subsidiaries (except for Sunoco Logistics), creditors of such subsidiaries would generally have the right to be paid in full before any distribution is made to us or the holders of the notes.
+As of September 30, 2018, after giving effect to the consummation of the merger transactions and this offering and the application of the net proceeds as set forth under "Use of Proceeds," our subsidiaries (other than Sunoco Logistics) would have had an aggregate of \$7.9 billion of indebtedness outstanding.